 CHVALETICE MANGANESE PROJECT

-The presence of manganese and iron minerals was first recorded near the present-day village of Chvaletice in the 1800’s, and sporadic, localized mining of the Chvaletice ore body took place during the early 1900’s.
-Starting in the 1930’s, ore was processed for the recovery of manganese and railed to steel mills in Czechoslovakia and Germany.
+The presence of manganese and iron minerals was first recorded near the present-day village of Chvaletice in the 1800s, and sporadic, localized mining of the Chvaletice ore body took place during the early 1900s.
+Starting in the 1930s, ore was processed for the recovery of manganese and shipped by rail to steel mills in Czechoslovakia and Germany.
 Between 1951 and 1975, the focus turned to the extraction of pyrite, which was used to produce sulfuric acid for various industrial clients.
-The waste from these operations created the three existing Chvaletice tailings piles that form the deposit.
-The piles were rehabilitated with a layer of top soil and trees planted between 1975 and 1983.
+The waste from these operations created the three existing tailings piles that form the Chvaletice deposit.
+The piles were rehabilitated with a layer of topsoil and trees planted between 1975 and 1983.

 In the late 1980s, Bateria Slany - a Czechoslovakian state-owned battery producer - undertook extensive studies of the tailings to determine the feasibility of producing manganese dioxide for the production of dry cell batteries.
-Although Bateria Slany confirmed the presence of a significant and economically attractive manganese carbonate resource, they halted development following the political regime change that was initiated in 1989, which brought about the end of communism in Czechoslovakia.
+Although Bateria Slany confirmed the presence of a significant and economically attractive manganese carbonate resource, it halted development following the political regime change that was initiated in 1989, which brought about the end of communism in Czechoslovakia and the establishment of an independent Czech Republic.
 The deposit lay dormant until its mineral rights were granted in September 2014 to a Czech group of companies.
-The rights to the Project were then consolidated in a jointly-owned holding company, Mangan Chvaletice sro.
+The rights to the Project were then consolidated to form a jointly-owned holding company, Mangan Chvaletice s.r.o.

-In May 2016, EMN acquired 100% of Mangan Chvaletice sro, the Czech company that holds the exploration rights to the Chvaletice manganese deposit.
+In May 2016, Euro Manganese Inc. acquired 100% of Mangan Chvaletice s.r.o., the Czech company that holds the exploration rights to the Chvaletice manganese deposit.

-The Chvaletice manganese resource is contained in three adjacent flotation tailings piles that were emplaced on flat terrain immediately below the site of a flotation mill site, adjacent to the former Chvaletice open pit mine.
+The Chvaletice manganese resource is contained in three adjacent tailings piles that were placed on flat terrain next to the former Chvaletice open pit pyrite mine.
 The tailings consist of sandy to fine greyish material containing approximately 7.3% manganese, mostly occurring as rhodochrosite and kutnohorite, two mineral forms of manganese carbonate.

 Extensive drilling, trenching and bulk sampling of the Chvaletice tailings was undertaken by Bateria Slany between 1986 and 1989, and a reserve was declared under local standards of the time.
 Between 2014 and 2016, EMN conducted preliminary auger drilling and backhoe pit sampling to assess the qualitative aspects of the tailings and to conduct exploratory metallurgical tests.